tuserl/playwright-visible-mouse/README.md

 # Playwright Visible Mouse

 A Playwright helper library that shows a **visible on-screen cursor** while your script runs.
-The fake cursor moves smoothly, plays click animations, and stays in sync with real Playwright mouse actions — ideal for demos, tutorials, and screen recordings.
+The cursor moves smoothly, plays click animations, and stays in sync with real Playwright mouse actions — ideal for demos, tutorials, and screen recordings.

 The recommended way to write scripts is through **`BrowserManager`**: short, readable calls like `btn("Sign In").click()` and `field("Email").type("hello@mail.com")`.
 If you have used Java-style page objects or fluent builders, this should feel familiar.